Yanyanxmucs/Homepage/README.md

 I obtained my Bachelor's degree from [University of Electronic Science and Technology of China](http://www.uestc.edu.cn), in 2004.

 I worked at Nokia Japan R&D center as a research engineer (2009-2010) in the Imaging Software Team led by Jiunn Bay, and [Panasonic Singapore Lab](http://www.prdcsg.panasonic.com.sg/) as a project leader (2011) in the Media Processing Group led by Shengmei Shen.
-I have  published more than 80 papers in the international journals and conferences including the IEEE T-PAMI, IJCV, IEEE T-IP, IEEE T-MM, IEEE T-AC, IEEE T-CYB, IEEE T-ITS, PR, ICCV, ECCV, ACM MM, AAAI, etc.
+I have  published more than 80 papers in the international journals and conferences including the IEEE T-PAMI, IJCV, IEEE T-IP, IEEE T-MM, IEEE T-AC, IEEE T-CYB, IEEE T-CSVT, IEEE T-ITS, PR, ICCV, ECCV, ACM MM, AAAI, etc.

 I am an IEEE member.
-I serve as a young associate editor in Journal of image and Graphics (JIG, 中国图象图形学报 in Chinese) and an active reviewer for several international journals  (including IEEE T-PAMI, IJCV, IEEE T-NNLS, IEEE T-IP, IEEE T-MM, Neurocomputing) and conferences (including CVPR 2021, ECCV 2020, AAAI 2021, AAAI 2020, PRCV 2020, ICCV 2019, etc).
+Currently, I serve as an associate editor of [Neurocomputing](https://www.journals.elsevier.com/neurocomputing) and a young associate editor in [Journal of image and Graphics](http://www.cjig.cn/jig/ch/index.aspx) (JIG, 中国图象图形学报 in Chinese) and an active reviewer for several international journals  (including IEEE T-PAMI, IJCV, IEEE T-NNLS, IEEE T-IP, IEEE T-MM, Neurocomputing) and conferences (including CVPR 2021, ECCV 2020, AAAI 2021, AAAI 2020, PRCV 2020, ICCV 2019, etc).

 My interests focus on computer vision and pattern recognition, especially the following topics.